-- 1. The top 4 teams from preceding year's National results will be seeded and distributed to different groups. - 2.
-The remaining quarterfinalists will then be seeded and drawn into the different groups. - 3.
+The top 4 teams from preceding year's National results will be seeded and distributed to different groups.
+The remaining quarterfinalists will then be seeded and drawn into the different groups.
 The remaining teams will be drawn / placed into groups.

-Pool

-- 1. Using preceding year's result, snake seeding will be used for Pool groupings. - 2.
-The remaining teams will be drawn / placed into different Pool groups. - 3.
+Pool Using preceding year's result, snake seeding will be used for Pool groupings.
+The remaining teams will be drawn / placed into different Pool groups.
 Refer to the table below which illustrates snake seeding.

 Group One Group Two Group Three

 1 2 3

 6 5 4

 7 8 9

 12 11 10

-^{}The number indicates the ranking position.
+The number in position. ndicates the ranking

-League
+League -

-- Using Pool's result, the top teams will be seeded in different groups within each League. - The remaining teams will be drawn / placed into different groups. - Teams from the same group in the Pool Round will not be drawn / placed into the same group in League Round.
+be seeded each Leag The remain placed into Teams from Pool Roun in different ue. ning teams v different gr n the same group in the drawn / placed